glouppe/info8010-deep-learning/lecture4.md

 ???

 R: why do we want the information to flow?
-R: add regularization -> dropout, dropconnect
+R: add regularization chapter -> dropout, dropconnect, others?
+R: 1d plot of the proxy when the step size is too large? (wider proxy)

 ---